Arkaraj/Lamorak/README.md

 Full Postman Routes (Which are Tested Till Now):

-Routes Documentation:
+Routes Documentation: (Some Admin Routes are not mentioned here)

 https://documenter.getpostman.com/view/8802598/TzY4gFne

 #### Notes

-- Index "city" field in Address Entity to fetch rows easily
+- Index "city, Addressid" field in Address Entity to fetch rows easily

 ## To Run It Locally